AaronTraas/Notes/Testing/ROTP_notes.md

     - Battle missing some sound effects
     - Effects from Rowan's pisol attack linger a bit too long
     - Not super obvious after pressing the button to unlock the door, you have to press it again to open the door.

+Scene 3 - killing rats
+- Bugs:
+    - The dialog after killing rats has numbers before some of the quotes that both main characters are saying.